campus-experts/spring-2017/communities/ucf-new-to-research/community-assessment.md

 # Community Assessment: Students conducting Computer Science research at UCF

 ## Definition
-* Students either interested in conducting or already conducting Computer Science research at the University of Central Florida
+* Students either interested in conducting or already conducting Computer Science research at the University of Central Florida.

 ## Size
 * 140 members of Mad Scientists Research Society (MSRS) Facebook group (the only student-led organization for undergraduate research at UCF); since the group is not specific to Computer Science, the actual number is likely much smaller.